hanny-bal/hanny-bal.github.io/_posts/2025-01-10-personal-hpc.md

 ---
 layout: post
 title: "Create your own budget High Performance Computing cluster with a Raspberry Pi and Google Colab"
-excerpt: "Sometimes, your personal computer is just not enough when running big data workflows.
-At the same time, cloud compute is expensive.
-If you are struggling with the same issues, I have a solution: Your own HPC cluster based on a Raspberry Pi and Google Colab."
+excerpt: "Your personal computer runs into issues with big data workflows?
+But cloud compute resources are expensive.
+Then I have a solution for your problem: Your own HPC cluster based on a Raspberry Pi and Google Colab."
 minutes: 4
 ---